 Tips to Make Flambe Safer

 There is no fully safe to do anything with fire.
-That said, we can take significant precautions to improve our safety when cooking foods flambé.
+That said, I can take significant precautions to improve my safety when cooking foods flambé.

 - Always have a fire extinguisher on hand and ready to go should you need it (this goes for cooking in general but is even more important with flame).